aiven/devportal/docs/platform/howto/saml/setup-saml-auth0.rst

 exchanging authentication and authorization data between an identity provider and a service provider.

-This article explains the steps to set up SAML for an organization in Aiven with `Auth0 <https://auth0.com/>`_.
-To learn more about SAML, read the :doc:`dedicated page <saml-authentication>` article.
+This article explains how to set up SAML for an organization in Aiven with `Auth0 <https://auth0.com/>`_.

 Prerequisite steps in Aiven
 ----------------------------